steveororo/A-Beginner-s-Guide-to-Using-Glasp/glasp new.md

 # A Beginner's Guide to Using Glasp

 ## Introduction
+Introduction
 Glasp is a free social web highlighter.
-Glasp was launched on June 1, 2021 by [Kazuki Nakayashiki](https://www.crunchbase.com/person/kazuki-nakayashiki) as the CEO/CTO of the organization.
 Glasp allows users to take notes and highlight resourceful  web contents without necessarily leaving the web page.
 With the AI summary feature, users can grasp hidden insights that they haven't figured out.

 Glasp enables users to learn difficult concerts from the notes and highlights of link-minded persons who have read through the same content.
 These highlights can then be tagged, searched for, linked to, and shared on a variety of other platforms, including Twitter, Teams, and Slack.

 ## What is Glasp?
 Glasp, short for Greatest Legacy Accumulated as Shared Proof, is an essential tool for readers and writers who want to keep track of ideas as they go through the content.
+Glasp was launched on June 1, 2021 by [Kazuki Nakayashiki](https://www.crunchbase.com/person/kazuki-nakayashiki) as the CEO/CTO of the organization.
 The free browser extension-based social web tool is aimed at eliminating learning in isolation, thereby leaving your footprints of legacy for everyone.

-Glasp eliminates the use of traditional copy and paste of resourceful contents on a web page to a personal note page.
-Highlighted contents which are automatically assembled on your Glasp homepage for review,and easy access which can be shared with everyone.
+ [Glasp](https://blog.glasp.co/how-to-install-glasps-browser-extension/) eliminates the use of traditional copy and paste of resourceful contents on a web page to a personal note page.
+Highlighted contents which are automatically assembled on your Glasp homepage for review, and easy access which can be shared with everyone.

 ## Why Glasp?
 Humans tend to learn quickly when they interact with others.
 Glasp is a free social web highlighter that provides a community of like-minded individuals to learn from.
 This community breaks down difficult concerts through highlighted contents and notes shared with others.

 Glasp gives everyone the opportunity to be both a teacher, and a student.
 Professionals in different fields are able to reach a large audience through their shared resources, ideas and in depth knowledge about a subject matter.

 ## Glasp’s Unique Features
-Glasp does not just highlight your content on the web, but offers some outstanding features that make it unique.
-Now let's quickly  look at what differentiate Glaps.
+GGlasp does not just highlight your content on the web, but offers some outstanding features that make it unique.
+Now let's quickly  look at what differentiates Glaps.
-### 1. AI Summary
+### 1. Glasp AI Summary
 This is a very powerful tool introduced by Glasp.With users highlighted on a web page, the AI summary feature enables users to grasp hidden insights that they haven't figured out.
 Making difficult concerts a lot easier and faster to learn.
 Visibility of Highlights and Notes
 Glaps allows users to learn publicly , as every highlight and notes are made available to everyone on Glaps, thereby linking like-minds together as they share their insights.